 Here’s where we are and how far we’ve come: we marketers understand our objectives and where we need to go.
 We’ve had plenty of key learnings, broad concepts, the philosophies, and the need to get tactical.
 But, now’s the time to Get Real, and make it happen.
 That means learning the blueprints for 1) leveraging technology and data, 2) distilling insights, 3) driving marketing decisions and actions that lead to revenue growth, and 4) instilling processes to align and scale across the organization as it grows.
 Now I’m off to SiriusDecisions Summit in Las Vegas, where I’m already seeing some of the learnings of MarTech SF being echoed (speaking of the accountability genie, there’s “Building the Aligned, Accountable B2B Organization”).
 After this week at SiriusDecisions, I’ll tell you about how marketers need to Get Serious.
 Just kidding.
 Maybe.

-For a blueprint of standardized reports that turn performance data into performance insights, download our “Four Pillars of Insights-Driven Marketing Measurement”.
+For a blueprint of standardized reports that turn performance data into performance insights, download our “Four Dashboards to Make Marketing Measurement Easy”.